 - Extremely lightweight

 - Immaculate finishing

 Aluminium A380 and A383 are two of the most common aluminium alloy used.
 However, it all boils down to your needs and project requirements.
-To find the right aluminium profile, we would highly recommend that you speak to your supplier.
+To find the right aluminium profile for the die casting process, we would highly recommend that you speak to your supplier.